dmatthew/portfolio/README.md

 ## [Magento 2 Ajax Compare](https://github.com/dmatthew/magento-ajax-compare)

 A Magento 2 module that implements Ajax requests when comparing products so the page does not require a full reload.
+This provides a better user experience as adding products to the comparison list does not reload the entire page.

 ***